bnevis-i/edgex-docs/docs_src/design/adr/security/0017-consul-security.md

   instead of non-expiring global management tokens.
 - Consul access tokens will be scoped to the needs of the particular service (ability to update that service's registry data, an access that services's KV store).
-- Glue logic will ensure that expired Consul tokens are replaced with fresh ones.
+- Glue logic will ensure that expired Consul tokens are replaced with fresh ones (token freshness can be pre-checked by a request made to `/acl/token/self`).

 ## References